Causality and the Interpretation of Quantum Mechanics: Introduction

 The Fermi two-atom problem garnered renewed attention when revisited sixty years later by Hegerfeldt \cite{Hegerfeldt1994} (The introduction in \cite{Power1997} is a brief review of earlier work).
 Hegerfeldt fixed the local properties of states with the help of projection operators, and demonstrated that describing this experiment in terms of transition probabilities leads to results that violate causality.
 Subsequently, Buchholz and Yngvason used algebraic quantum field theory to analyze the problem and pointed out that Hegerfeldt's projection operators are not legitimate quantities, and expectation values should be used instead. \cite{Buchholz1994}.
 In the modern development of the Fermi two-atom problem, the two atoms were replaced by two Unruh-DeWitt detectors to explore causality \cite{Buscemi2009,Sabin2011,Cliche2010,Jonsson2014,MartinMartinez2015,Dickinson2016,Kolioni2020,Tjoa2022}.
 In this context, detectors are not composed of fields used to propagate influences over the distances; instead, one needs to enlarge the Hilbert space to introduce the quantum states of the detectors.
 Additionally, the initial states are bare states (direct product states), involving the projection operators required by Hegerfeldt \cite{Hegerfeldt1994}, which, however, was precisely the point refuted by Buchholz and Yngvason \cite{Buchholz1994}.

 In the framework of quantum field theory, all matter in the world is composed of the same fundamental fields, which means that we do not need to enlarge the Hilbert space to introduce detectors.
+More specifically, detectors are composed of elementary particles, and elementary particles are excitations of fundamental fields; therefore, detectors are essentially excitations of fundamental fields as well.
 Regardless of the number of detectors, the Hilbert space used to describe the entire system should remain the same.
 At the same time, this also implies that we cannot separate detectors from the systems being detected.
 Even if we consider quantum fields at different spatial points as different field operators, the interactions between fields at adjacent points lead to strong entanglement between different points in the quantum state.
 This also means that even basic and simple states like the vacuum state cannot be written as the direct product of ``vacuum states" of different regions.
 The characteristic of quantum field theory has been noted by Hegerfeldt (see \cite{Hegerfeldt1994}, last page) and further analyzed by Buchholz and Yngvason \cite{Buchholz1994}.
 However, subsequent studies and discussions on causality have overlooked this characteristic and simply regarded the initial state as a bare state.
 Later, we will point out that the idea that ``all matter in the world is composed of the same fundamental fields" plays an important role in finding an interpretation of quantum mechanics compatible with relativity.